-"Beneficial Owner" means, with regard to a Bond, the owner of any beneficial interest
+"Beneficial Owner" means, with regard to a Bond, the owner of any beneficial interest in that Bond.

-"Bond" means a municipal light and power revenue bond issued pursuant to this nance.
+"Bond" means a municipal light and power revenue bond issued pursuant to this ordinance.

 "Bond Counsel" means a lawyer or a firm of lawyers, selected by the City, of nationally recognized standing in matters pertaining to bonds issued by states and their political subdivisions.